 The Roswell Artist-in-Residence facilities and accommodations at Howard Cook Road

 Artists are housed in a complex of six houses and ten studios located on 40 acres of land, surrounded by alfalfa farms.
 Each artist is provided with a house that can amply accommodate either a single person or a family.
 Because the "Gift of Time" was conceived as a family program, children are welcome.
-Because of the close proximity of the buildings and setting of the residency however, there is a policy of no dogs on the residency facility.
 All living facilities are separate, fully furnished three bedroom houses with an attached studio.

 Deadline March 15, 2019